Zyprush18/task-tracker/README.md

 ## Project Idea

-The CLI Task Manager is a lightweight tool for managing tasks directly from your terminal.
-It enhances productivity by allowing you to focus on tasks without leaving the command line.

-For more inspiration and ideas, check out the [Task Tracker Project on Roadmap.sh](https://roadmap.sh/projects/task-tracker).
+This project is inspired by the <a href="https://roadmap.sh/projects/task-tracker">Task Tracker Project on Roadmap.sh</a>, designed to practice building CLI apps using Go.